 Ford Credit Company

-Unlike Ferrari (RACE), Ford sells the majority of its vehicles to auto buyers from a regular income group.
-Thus, financing services play an important role in attracting and encouraging these retail consumers to buy Ford’s vehicles.
-Consistent improvement in Ford Credit’s retail financing and profits could be seen as a positive indicator of Ford Motor’s overall retail growth to some extent.
+Most of Ford’s vehicle lineup is targeted at auto buyers with average income unlike in the case of Ferrari (RACE), which exclusively targets buyers with high income.
+Thus, financing services play an important role in attracting and encouraging these retail consumers to buy Ford’s cars.
+A consistent YoY improvement in Ford Credit’s retail financing activities and higher profits could be a healthy indication for Ford’s overall retail segment.